eligundry/eligundry.com/gatsby/content/2020-the-year-i-stayed-inside.md

 Moving in with someone is always an adjustment where you must be open to change.
 Moving in together during COVID is another level of complexity because we've had to be around each other 24/7 with no ability to see our friends or choose to not be around the other person.
+We've had to get very good at communicating with each other very quickly (and even with that, it can be challenging at times!)

 My partner is a Medicare shift counselor who is very loud and on the phone all day with old people that can't hear well.
 I'm very happy that I pushed for us to get a two bedroom so I can have a home office and not listen to her all day, but